-He was a quiet man who busied himself with cleaning the camp stove, meticulously organizing items in their proper places, and carving small shapes from bones he’d found on a Greek beach.
-He gave me one, a curved ellipse that fit my thumb.
-I rubbed it like a genie’s lamp.
-His voice was soft but his words were deliberate, well-enunciated, a habit acquired from having to speak slowly and clearly to foreigners for nine months.
+He was a quiet man who busied himself with cleaning the camp stove, meticulously organizing items in their proper places, and carving small shapes from bones he'd collected on a Greek beach.
+He gave me one, a curved ellipse that exactly fit my thumb.
+I rubbed it like a genie's lamp.
+His voice was soft but his words were deliberate, well-enunciated, a habit acquired from speaking slowly and clearly to foreigners for nine months.
 We did not talk about knowing each other in the future.

 He was twenty-four and had already traveled nearly every continent.
 I was astounded at his certainty and confidence and also at his willingness to spend so much time alone in foreign places.
 He had many traits that I valued and wanted to cultivate in myself.
 I had longed to travel since my teens but it had never, ever occurred to me to go alone.
 I was here now only because I had boarded that plane out of pride and anger, and, maybe, a subconscious realization that my marriage was not going to work.
 Thanks to this new man, I was no longer mourning.

 We lost track of time.
 One Sunday, because all the shops were closed, we gathered wild strawberries and stole some potatoes from the edge of a garden for our dinner.
 We camped in a forest and felt like vagabonds.

 There was a storm that night with thunder and bolts of lightning that split the sky.
 We ran naked in the warm rain and slipped in the mud, scraped our backs against the trees, screamed and laughed with abandon in the woods.
 The ground shook with the power of the thunder as if the entire earth shared our passion.
-Finally, we rinsed our shivering bodies in a swollen rushing stream, then curled up in our sleeping bags, exhausted, to get ready for whatever the next day might bring.
+Finally, we rinsed our shivering bodies in a swollen rushing stream, then curled up in our sleeping bags, exhausted.